 One of the most important Financial Planning & Analysis (FP&A) trends to watch is predictive analytics.
-Over the past two years, many businesses uncovered glaring points of weakness in their FP&A processes and systems as a result of unprecedented world events.
+Over the past two years, many businesses uncovered glaring points of weakness in their financial, planning, and analysis processes and systems as a result of unprecedented world events.

 In FP&A, financial analysis is vital for enterprises to maintain their financial health.
 The problem with traditional planning strategies, however, is that it keeps finance teams busy acquiring data rather than spending time on higher-value tasks.
 Using outdated technology in conventional forecasting leads not only to inaccurate results, but also delays the decision-making process.